Vegan Sweet Potato Black Bean Burgers

 - ½ tsp salt

-- Slice the onion into wedges; the jalapeno in half and remove seeds, and add both to the bowl of a large food processor.
+- Slice the onion into wedges; the jalapeno in half and remove seeds, and add both a food processor.
 Pulse a few times to roughly chop.

 - Add cooked sweet potato and the black beans, reserving ⅓ cup beans.
 Process until mostly smooth.